worldline-spain/truffle_bloomen/README.md

 ```
 Now you can interact with BloomenIndex through the console by calling some methods in JavaScript language.
 ## Interacting with the Smart Contracts
-First of all lets create a new currency:
+First of all let's create a new currency:
 ```javascript
 BloomenIndex.deployed().then(function(instance){return instance.createCoin("CryptoCurrencyName")});
 ```